Chart Color Schemes

 Loxton Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.6%, significantly lower than the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives to address this challenge and opportunity.
+The area faces significant educational challenges with university qualification rates at 11.6%, substantially lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.1%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.7%).
 Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (30.8%).

 Frequently Asked Questions - Education